Mayur-N-D/ZOO-GUIDE-AGENT/README.md

 - Analyzes user prompt
 - Decides which tools to use
 - Fetches:
-Zoo-specific data (internal)
+-- Zoo-specific data (internal)
-General knowledge via Wikipedia
+--General knowledge via Wikipedia

 3. ✨ Response Formatter Agent
 - Converts raw research into:
-- Friendly
+-- Friendly
-- Structured
+-- Structured
-- Engaging responses
+-- Engaging responses
--

 4. 🔄 Sequential Workflow

 All agents are connected using a SequentialAgent pipeline: